+FORM 10-K

-FORM 10-K (Mark C • PURSUANT TO SECTION 13 OR 15(d) OF TH IF SECUDITIES EXC THANGE ACT OF 1934 \boxtimes ANTONE REPORT TORSONIVI TO SECTION IS ON IS(d) OF TH IL SECONTIES EXC MENULACT OF 1994 For the fisc al year ended Decem ber 31, 2019 TRANSITION REI PORT PURSUANT TO SECTION 13 OR 15(d) O or F THE SECURITIES EXCHANGE ACT OF 1934 ш period from ssion File Number: 0 mmunic, In registrant as specif (Exact name of registrant as specin ied in its charter) Delaware (State or other jurisdiction of incorporation on or 56-2358443 organization) on or (I.R.S.
-Employer Identificat tion No.) 1200 Avenue of the Americas, New York, (Address of principal executive office NY 10036 (Zip Code) (Address of principal executive office (Zip Code) (Registrant's t (858) 673-6840 telephone number, inclu iding area code) t to Section 12(g) of the Act: None , Securitie s registered pursuan t to Section 12(b) of the Act: Title of Each Class Trading symbol ch exchange on which registered Common Stock, \$0.0001 par value IMUX The Nasda q Stock Market LLC Registrant is a well-known seasoned issuer, as Registrant is not required to file reports pursu s (or for such shorte her the registrant (1) has filed all reports requirer period that the registrant was required to file her the registrant has submitted electronically ering the preceding 12 months (or for such shor her the registrant is a large accelerated filer, an of "large accelerated filer," "accelerated filer," Large ac celerated filer Accele erated filer \boxtimes Non-acc elerated filer Smalle er reporting company \boxtimes Emerg ing growth company any, indicate by check mark if the registrant ha Is provided pursuant to Section 13(a) of the Ex ne extended transition period d for complying with an y new or revised Indicate l y check mark whet her the registrant is a shell company (as define d in Rule 12b-2 of th e Act).
-Yes □ No ⊠ egate market value (2019 was \$50.8 mil of the common equity held by non-affiliates of lion. the Registrant, based l on the closing price of the common stock on The N lasdaq Stock Market or On Febru uary 28, 2020, 10,74 4,806 shares of common stock, \$0.0001 par va ılue, were outstandin g.
+(Mark O ⊠ • PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHA NGE ACT OF 1934 For the fiscal y year ended December 31, 2020 TRANSITION REPO ORT PURSUANT TO SECTION 13 OR 15(d) OF T or THE SECURITIES EXC HANGE ACT OF 1934 For the transition per riod from to Commissio on File Number: 001-3 6201 Im munic, Inc. (Exact name of re gistrant as specified in its charter) Delaware 56-2358443 (State or other jurisdiction of incorporation or organization) R.S.
+Employer Identification No.) 1200 Avenue of the Americas, Suite 200 New York, NY 10036 (Address of principal executive offices) (Zip Code) (Ragistrant's tala (332) 255-9818 phone number, including area code) Securities registered pursuant to Section 12(b) of the Act: phone number, meruamg area coacy Title of Each Class Trading symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value IMUX The Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Registrant is a well-known seasoned issuer, as de Registrant is not required to file reports pursuant s (or for such shorter er the registrant (1) has filed all reports required period that the registrant was required to file su er the registrant has submitted electronically eve ng the preceding 12 months (or for such shorter er the registrant is a large accelerated filer, an ac of "large accelerated filer," "accelerated filer," "s Large acc celerated filer Accelerated filer \boxtimes Non-acce elerated filer Smaller reporting company \boxtimes Emerging growth company ny, indicate by check mark if the registrant has e provided pursuant to Section 13(a) of the Exch tended transition period for complying with any y new or revised control c ether the Registrant has filed a report on an ting under Section 404(b) of the Sarbanes-0 Indicate b y check mark wheth er the registrant is a shell company (as defined in n Rule 12b-2 of the Ac t).
+Yes □ No ⊠ egate market value of 2020 was \$181.4 mill the common equity held by non-affiliates of the ion. e Registrant, based on the closing price of the common stock on The N Jasdaq Stock Market on ,240 shares of common stock, \$0.0001 par value e, were outstanding. eference: Certain portions of the registrant's def , 13 and 14 of Part III of this Annual Report on t for its 2021 Annual Meeting of Stockholders are incorporated by